luiz-doreto/wallet-solana/README.md

 - [Node.js](https://nodejs.org/) (v18 or higher)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
 - [Phantom Wallet](https://phantom.app/) (mobile app for testing)

+Extra
-- Make sure to be able to execute the project directly on your phone.
-This way you can validate the deep links redirection.
+- Make sure to be able to execute the project directly on your physical device, this way you can validate the deep links redirection.
 - **IMPORTANT**: All the tests and validations were made under `devnet` cluster.

 ## Usage